 a compulsory tax in the UK, for example if you are one of the

-studio "engineers" on the woefully pathetic Radio 4 consumer
+studio "engineers" on the woefully dreadful Radio 4 consumer

 programme, "You and Yours," you might want to consider this